ISSOtm/crystal-clear-ace/README.md

 Any save file can be patched with the exploit using Make, [RGBDS](https://github.com/rednex/rgbds) and Python 3.
 Simply replace `base_file.sav` with the save file to be patched, then run `make`.
 (The original file will be left untouched, if you're wondering.)

 **NOTE**: The save file may not include RTC data, which some emulators such as VBA append to the save file.
-If you get an error about overlay files requiring alignment, please run `make rtc` **BROKEN FOR NOW, HELP APPRECIATED**.
+If you get an error about overlay files requiring alignment, please rename `base_file.sav` to `original.sav`, then run `make rtc`. `original.sav` will be left untouched.

 `make run` attempts to launch BGB to run the game using this save file.
 You will probably need to edit the `BGB` variable in the Makefile to spell the command required to launch BGB.